JFlic/Python-Project-Portfolio/tank game/ReadMe.md

-# all files must be in the same folder on your desk to run

 # details on tank game 1.0
 This is my first try at making my tank game.
 For the most part I was just trying to get the basic physics right before moving on to 2.0.